AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/ValidationResults/NotRepairable.md

 ValidationResults.NotRepairable Method
 ======================================
-AutomationML 2.1 APIGets the validation results for all elements which are not repairable
+Gets the validation results for all elements which are not repairable

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)